AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-right-panel.md

 - **File name**: Displays the filename of the selected topic.
 The filename is hyperlinked to the properties page of the selected file.
 - **ID**: Displays the ID of the selected topic.
-- **Word count**: Displays the total word count of the corresponding DITA topic or map, treating words separated by spaces as two distinct words.
-For all cross-references, the display text is included in the word count.
-Keys are excluded from the word count.
+- **Word count**: Displays the total number of words in the corresponding DITA topic or map.
+Words separated by spaces are counted as individual words.
+For any cross-references, only the display text is included in the count, while keys are excluded.

     >[!NOTE]
     >